krivard/codalab-worksheets-wiki/User_CodaLab-Worksheets-Tutorial.md

 We can create another worksheet:

-    cl new scratch
+    cl new pliang-scratch

-This creates a new worksheet called `scratch`.
+This creates a new worksheet called `pliang-scratch`.
 We can switch back and forth between worksheets (analogous to switching directories using `cd`):

-    cl work scratch
-    cl work codalab
+    cl work pliang-scratch      # Use the <username>-<name> convention cl work /                   # '/' refers to your home worksheet

 At this point, it is important to note that a worksheet only contains *pointers* to bundles and other worksheets.
 Their existence is independent of